rl1987/trickster.dev/tricksterblog/content/post/writing-web-scrapers-in-go-with-colly-framework.md

 code that will react to various things that happen during scraping/crawling we will implement our scraper in event-driven way.
-Events we can hook into include request being sent, HTTP error being detected, response headers being received, entire HTTP response being received, matching CSS selector (that we will provide) being detected on HTML document, matching XPath query (that ww will provide) being detected on HTML/XML document.
+Events we can hook into include request being sent, HTTP error being detected, response headers being received, entire HTTP response being received, elements matching CSS selector being detected on HTML document and elements matching XPath query being detected on HTML/XML document.

 Let us start simple by printing an URL of each HTTP request just before it is sent to the
 server: